regularjs/guide/en/syntax/expression.md

 alert(i === 1);
 ```

-As shown above, binding-once __may make the data isn't synchronized with the ui__. you should use it be carefull.
+As shown above, binding-once __may make the data isn't synchronized with the ui__. you should use it carefully.

-###how `@()` make the Expression triggered once?
+###how `@()` make the Expression trigger once?

  1. `@()` will make the Expression with the flag __once__
  2. when $watch find the Expression with flag __once__ . it will create a watcher with the flag __once__ .
- 3. in digest phase. if the once-marked watcher is be found dirty, after the watcher update, it will be auto removed.
+ 3. in digest phase, if the once-marked watcher is found dirty, after the watcher update, it will be removed.
  4. next digest phase will not check the watcher

 > if Expression is be determined to constant(e.g. `1+1` `10 > 1`), the watcher also will have the __once__ tag.